 Other underlying conditions and, above all, competition in the real estate financing market remain challenging.
 The expansionary monetary policy and the low-interest phase remain unchanged.
 Margin pressure also remains noticeable.

 In our forecast report as at 31 December 2018, we expected the new lending volume to remain stable in 2019.
-Contracted new lending as at 30 June 2019, including long-term extensions, amounted to $\notin$ 2.2 billion.
-We remain confident that we will be able to report a new lending volume at the level of 2018 for the full year 2019.
+Contracted new lending as at 30 June 2019, including long-term extensions, amounted to \in 2.2 billion.